Big Iron Goes Mobile

 I didn't want the group to get bogged down analyzing existing designs — this project was about thinking new, mobile-inspired thoughts — so with a bias for action, we jumped in and started designing.

-- I surveyed my library of enterprise patterns and identified the most common ones.
+- I surveyed my library of enterprise patterns and identified the most commonly used ones.

 - The group iteratively designed the patterns for mobile usage, progressively disclosing complex functionality.

 - I captured our work in wireframes, mockups and prototypes.